 scalable bayesian rule lists (yang et al. 2017) - faster algorithm for computing

-learning certifiably optimal rules lists (angelino et al. 2017) - optimization for categorical feature space
+learning certifiably optimal rules lists (angelino et al. 2017) - even faster optimization for categorical feature space

 can get upper / lower bounds for loss = risk + \(\lambda\) * listLength